dotnet/docs/docs/core/tools/dotnet-migrate.md

 >
 > You can't use the `dotnet migrate` command to migrate DNX or Preview 1 *project.json*-based projects directly to MSBuild/*csproj* projects.
 For a project built before Preview 2 *project-json*, you first need to manually migrate the project to a Preview 2 *project.json*-based project and then use the `dotnet migrate` command to migrate the project.
 >
-> The `dotnet-migrate` command only migrates a project to .NET Core SDK 1.0.
-To migrate from a Preview 2 *project.json*-based project to .NET Core SDK 2.0, use the `dotnet-migrate` command to migrate the project to 1.0 and then manually migrate the project to 2.0.
+> The `dotnet migrate` command only migrates a project to .NET Core SDK 1.0.
+To migrate from a Preview 2 *project.json*-based project to .NET Core SDK 2.0, use the `dotnet migrate` command to migrate the project to 1.0 and then manually migrate the project to 2.0.

 ## Arguments